partyorange/pub/docs/party-orange-operating-intro.md

 Because if we don’t, here’s what happens:

 - **Our opinion stays a black box**—harvested by pollsters, buried by consultants.
-- **Our discourse stays rigged**—polarized by parties, gamed by billionaires.
+- **Our discourse stays rigid and rigged**—the same Red vs Blue punditry, gamed by billionaires.
-- **Our civic identity stays manipulable**—reduced to ad segments and vibes.
+- **Our civic identity stays manipulable**—reduced to the marketing slogans of Red vs Blue.

 There is no shared record of where we actually stand.
 No structure for finding who stands with us.